General Policies and Procedures

-Not more than six graduate credits, taken both prior to and after acceptance, can be transferred from other graduate schools.
-Students should make every attempt to enroll in Bridgewater State University graduate courses.
+Not more than six graduate credits, taken both prior to and after acceptance, can be transferred from other accredited graduate schools.
+Rather than enrolling in graduate courses at other institutions, matriculated students should make every attempt to enroll in Bridgewater State University graduate courses which will assist them in successfully completing their graduate programs, and, in most cases, their comprehensive exams.
 These credits include any credits earned in courses in which students are enrolled at the time of acceptance.
 It does not include prerequisites.
 Program exceptions are noted in the appropriate department sections of this catalog.

 Withdrawal from Courses

-Students may withdraw from courses following the drop/add period if they submit a Course Withdrawal Form to the Registrar’s Office by the appropriate semester deadline date, which is posted at www.bridgew.edu/Registrar/dropaddindex.cfm.
+Students may withdraw from courses following the drop/add period if they submit a Course Withdrawal form to the Registrar’s Office by the appropriate semester deadline date, which is posted at www.bridgew.edu/registrar.
 If graduate students fall below full-time status after withdrawing from a course, they should be aware that eligibility for some sources of financial aid and health insurance may be affected.

 Withdrawal from the College